Updated on September 28th, 2021 by Bob Ciura

 - PepsiCo (PEP) has a beta of 0.61

 - Archer-Daniels-Midland (ADM) has a beta of 0.88

 These betas imply a required return of:

 Beta has a significant effect on the required returns of different stocks.
-We used y-charts for 10-year beta values.
+We used Yahoo Finance for 5-year beta values.

 The Importance of The Dividend Growth Rate

 The dividend growth rate is critically important in determining the fair value of a stock with the dividend discount model.

 The denominator of the dividend discount model is discount rate minus growth rate.
 The growth rate must be less than the discount rate for the dividend discount model to function.
 If the growth rate estimate is greater than the discount rate the dividend discount model will return a negative value.

 There are no stocks worth any negative value.
 The lowest value a stock can have is $0 (bankruptcy with no sellable assets).

 Changes in the estimated growth rate of a business change its value under the dividend discount model.